tan-language/tan-formatting/README.md

-# Tan Formatter
+# Tan Formatting

-Formatting technology for the Tan Language.
+Formatting infrastructure for the Tan Language.

 ## Status